marcelboldt/EXASockets/README.md

 ### Performance:

+The library is entierly C++ with a custom implemnetation of the websocket protocol and relying on rapidJSON, which is pretty fast and works well for huge JSONs.
+Promising so far...

 Tested with EXASOL 6 Beta 1: Measured is sending a query and fetching a result set (which needs to be done separately using 'fetch()' if the result set is 1000 rows or greater).
 Testing with the flights data set with an EXASolo on the same machine,